GoogleCloudPlatform/anthos-config-management-samples/fleet-tenancy/README.md

 Notes:
 - You may need to run this command multiple times to get all resources created successfully due to internal dependencies.
-- After the step, you need to create and download the service account’s private key JSON file.

 ## 2. Configure fleet-level defaults for Config Sync